Caregivers for the elderly could lose wage protections under Trump proposal

 The Trump administration says the rule has not produced the intended benefits and instead created problems, harming employers, workers and the families they serve.

-Labor advocates counter that taking away wage protections will drive even more workers out of an industry which already sees annual turnover of about 80%.
+Labor advocates counter that taking away wage protections will drive even more workers out of an industry that already sees annual turnover of about 80%.

 Industry group says the rule brought unintended consequences